 Convenient location: Raohe (next to Songshan station)

-Convenient hours: Shuangcheng (24 hours)
+Convenient hours: Shuangcheng (morning to midnight)

 People watching: Shida or Shuangcheng